 Confirm that your object key name filters are in URL-encoded (percent-encoded) format

-If you use any special characters in your prefixes or suffixes, then you must enter them in URL-encoded (percent-encoded) format.
+If you use special characters in your prefixes or suffixes, then you must enter them in URL-encoded (percent-encoded) format.
 For more information see Object key naming guidelines and Working with object metadata.

 Your Amazon SNS topic's resource-based policy must allow the Amazon S3 bucket to publish messages to the topic.
+Check your topic's AWS Identity and Access Management (IAM) policy to confirm that it has the required permissions, and grant permissions if necessary.

 To set up the required AWS KMS permissions, complete the following steps: